GLYCAM-Web/gems/project_management/kanban_notes/Draft complete Services pipeline using Delegator as the Entity.md

 - [x] Request manager returns AAOP request list to the transaction manager
 - [x] Transaction manager sends the AAOP list to the AAOP Tree Manager.
 - [ ] AAOP Tree Manager arranges AAOP objects into an AAOP Tree and instantiates an AAOP Tree Pair object.
+	- [ ] This is mostly done.
+	- [ ] Need to add a stop iteration condition
 - [x] AAOP Tree manager returns Tree Pair to transaction manager.
 - [x] Transaction manager sends Tree Pair to Servicer.
 - [ ] Servicer runs services and collects responses